 This program is available either for the fall or the spring semester.
 Ca' Foscari University of Venice is nationally and internationally recognised for academic excellence in the field of teaching and in research.
 Founded in 1868 as a Royal Business College, Ca' Foscari was the first institution in Italy to offer higher education in business and economics.

 This program, sponsored by a Consortium of American universities in which Penn participates, is available for a whole academic year or for a semester of study in either fall or spring.
 It combines small seminars offered by the Consortium with courses taken at the University of Bologna, the oldest university in Europe (founded 1088).

 Wharton Students may by permission obtain Italian Studies credit at this business school program.
 Enrollment is possible for either a fall or spring semester.
 Study in Milan is also possible as an Economics Exchange Program.

 LUISS Guido Carli is a small private university with high academic ranking located in the heart of Rome.
 As part of this program, students will be able to count up to 3 classes in the PPE major.
 Interested students should talk to the PPE department as well.

 Summer Abroad Programs

-Please contact the Undergraduate Chair of Italian with questions about Summer and Academic Year Study Abroad Destinations and Opportunities that interest you but are not listed here.
+Please contact the Program Directors, Prof. Eva Del Soldato or Dr. Rossella Di Rosa, with questions about Summer and Academic Year Study Abroad Destinations and Opportunities that interest you but are not listed here.